 Clare Suttie | Director of Atlas Translations

 Clare Suttie of Atlas Translations leads her exceptional team from the front, still as much involved in the day-to-day work at Atlas Translations as in its founding days in 1991.
 Her ethos of always offering a personal, quality-orientated service to each and every client is the standard our team is measured against.
 Her passion for seeking out the right individuals with fluency in the most exotic of languages is both exciting and inspiring.
+During the current pandemic, Clare is home-based in Devon with her family including three children under 12, 4 chickens, a kitten, some stick insects and an ever-increasing number of fish.

 Clare’s team of talented translators, linguists and project managers bridge the language divide; from Afrikaans to Zhuang, they make communication happen.
 Clare has never knowingly turned down a cup of tea and certainly does her shift in tea-making duties for all the staff.